LeviTheSkriptKiddie/NovaBotnet/README.md

 Grab Chrome, Brave and FireFox Cookie's/Seison's: This Funcion will find Chrome, Brave and FireFox Cookie's/Session's and Upload it to a FileUploader And Send to A Discord WebHook

 Discord Token Grabber??: This is a maybe, Because I do not find a point in doing this.

+Ping Clients: All Clients connected Will send there info to a Discord WebHook EG: IP, PC username and OS.
+(This Will be esential for next feture)

+Attack Spesific Clients: Will use If Statments EG: If(attackip = enviorment.ip) {run script}.

+Run custom scripts: you run a custom C# .net Script EG: If(Runcustomscript = "True") {StringCustomScript}